Master of Applied Kinesiology

 Applied Research Stream – This stream requires 2 years of full-time attendance.

-Coaching Stream - This stream features blended delivery with face-to-face and distance education sessions.
+Coaching Stream - This stream features blended delivery with in-person and hybrid sessions.
 Coaches can complete full time requirements in two years or pursue part-time studies over several years.

 Exercise Stream - This course-based stream is offered as a 2-year, full-time option and will be taught in a blended pattern utilizing combinations of in-person sessions and on-line, interactive video presentations.